Tobacco smoking: Public policy

-On 27 February 2005 the WHO Framework Convention on Tobacco Control, took effect.
+On 27 February 2005, the WHO Framework Convention on Tobacco Control took effect.
 The FCTC is the world's first public health treaty.
 Countries that sign on as parties agree to a set of common goals, minimum standards for tobacco control policy, and to cooperate in dealing with cross-border challenges such as cigarette smuggling.
-Currently the WHO declares that 4 billion people will be covered by the treaty, which includes 168 signatories.
+Currently, the WHO declares that 4 billion people will be covered by the treaty, which includes 168 signatories.
 Among other steps, signatories are to put together legislation that will eliminate secondhand smoke in indoor workplaces, public transport, indoor public places and, as appropriate, other public places.

 Taxation

-Many governments have introduced excise taxes on cigarettes in order to reduce the consumption of cigarettes.
-The World Health Organisation finds that:
+Many governments have introduced excise taxes on cigarettes to reduce the consumption of cigarettes, alongside generating tax revenue.
+The World Health Organization finds that:

 In 2002, the Centers for Disease Control and Prevention said that each pack of cigarettes sold in the United States costs the nation more than $7 in medical care and lost productivity, around $3400 per year per smoker.
-Another study by a team of health economists finds the combined price paid by their families and society is about $41 per pack of cigarettes.
+Another study by a team of health economists finds that the combined price paid by their families and society is about $41 per pack of cigarettes.

-Substantial scientific evidence shows that higher cigarette prices result in lower overall cigarette consumption.
-Most studies indicate that a 10% increase in price will reduce overall cigarette consumption by 3% to 5%.
+Substantial scientific evidence confirms that higher cigarette prices result in lower overall cigarette consumption.
+Most studies indicate that a 10% price increase reduces cigarette consumption by 3% to 5%.
 Youth, minorities, and low-income smokers are two to three times more likely to quit or smoke less than other smokers in response to price increases.
-Smoking is often cited as an example of an inelastic good, however, i.e. a large rise in price will only result in a small decrease in consumption.
+While smoking is sometimes given as an example of an inelastic good, it is elastic in poorer and middle-wealth nations, and even in wealthier nations price increases do affect consumption, if not at the same rate as more elastic goods.
+That is to say, a large rise in price will only result in a small decrease in consumption.

 Many nations have implemented some form of tobacco taxation.
 As of 1997, Denmark had the highest cigarette tax burden of $4.02 per pack.
 Taiwan only had a tax burden of $0.62 per pack.
 The federal government of the United States charges $1.01 per pack.

 Cigarette taxes vary widely from state to state in the United States.
 For example, Missouri has a cigarette tax of only 17 cents per pack, the nation's lowest, while New York has the highest cigarette tax in the U.S.: $4.35 per pack.
 In Alabama, Illinois, Missouri, New York City, Tennessee, and Virginia, counties and cities may impose an additional limited tax on the price of cigarettes.
 Sales taxes are also levied on tobacco products in most jurisdictions.